-- Workforce Investment Act (WIA) programs focus on the needs of employers for skilled, quality workers while also meeting the training, education, and employment needs of the individuals.
-WIA Title I programs are available for Dislocated Workers (job lost due to company closing or lay off) and income eligible Adults.
-Core Services are provided to all individuals through the Workforce Centers and include job search, career counseling, labor market statistics, unemployment insurance information, and basic skills and interest assessments.
+- Workforce Innovation and Opportunity Act (WIOA) programs focus on the needs of employers for skilled, quality workers while also meeting the training, education, and employment needs of individuals.
+WIOA programs are available for Dislocated Workers (job lost due to company closing or lay off) and income eligible Adults.
+Career services are provided to all individuals through the Workforce Centers and include job search, career counseling, labor market statistics, unemployment insurance information, and basic skills and interest assessments.
 Training services are available to eligible adults.
 Services include career interest and aptitude assessment, assistance with training that yields industry recognized credentials for demand occupations, and help in finding a training-related job.

 Programs for Adults with Disabilities

-- Organizational Employment – These programs focus on developing and maintaining work skills and habits so that individuals with disabilities will be successful in a work environment.
-Through Employee Development/Work Adjustment Training, and Community Work Adjustment Training individuals develop or re-develop job skills to achieve positive employment outcomes.
+- Employee Development and Training – Through Employee Development, Work Adjustment Training, and Community Work Adjustment Training individuals develop or re-develop job skills to achieve positive employment outcomes.
 Extended Employment Services provide paid and unpaid work activities at a Goodwill work center or in an integrated community setting with Goodwill supervision.
 The goal is to improve productivity, wages, and competitive work skills.

-- Employment & Training – Individuals with disabilities and other barriers to employment that are looking for community based work opportunities benefit from Supported Employment, Support Services for Temporary Assistance to Needy Families, and Ticket to Work.
+- Employment and Training – Individuals with disabilities and other barriers to employment that are looking for community based work opportunities benefit from Supported Employment, Support Services for Temporary Assistance to Needy Families (TANF), and Work Incentive Specialist Advocate (WISA).
 Each program provides case management, and support for both the employee and community employer.

 For more information on Goodwill Adult Programs, e-mail firstname.lastname@example.org.